 Bringing a Wrongful Death Claim Under Colorado Law

-The State of Colorado has codified the law of wrongful death.
-It provides a two-year statute of limitations for filing a claim and sets forth two tiers of potential claimants.
+The State of Colorado has codified the law of wrongful death, found in §§ 13-21-201 through 13-21-204.
+These laws provide a 2-year statute of limitations for filing a claim and sets forth 2 tiers of potential claimants.
 Generally, only the surviving spouse, if there is one, may pursue litigation during the first year following the decedent’s death.
-In some cases a spouse can choose to include the decedent’s heirs in the suit.
+In some cases, a spouse can choose to include the decedent’s heirs in the suit.
 If the person who died was unmarried or had no heirs or designated beneficiary they may also be included a lawsuit.
 In cases in which the surviving spouse brings the action, he or she does so both in an individual capacity and on behalf of any and all children of the deceased.

 During the second year after the decedent’s passing, the spouse, the heirs, or the designated beneficiary may bring a wrongful death claim.
 They may bring their claims separately, or they may join them together.

-The law firm of Springer & Steinberg has handled many wrongful death cases over the years, and we will be glad to put our experience to work in reviewing your potential suit.
+Springer & Steinberg, P.C. has handled many wrongful death cases over the years, and we will be glad to put our experience to work in reviewing your potential suit.
 Our attorneys can help families in the Denver area who have lost loved ones in car accidents or other harmful events, such as incidents of medical negligence or accidents caused by defective products.
-Call us at 877-473-6004 or contact us online to schedule a free evaluation of your case.
 We also serve individuals in other Colorado cities, including Highlands Ranch, Castle Rock, Boulder, and Colorado Springs.